jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     -4 bytes.
     The prompt "ok" becomes a compilation option.

-    Taking into account the digit separator '_' in ?NUMBER, to better see when typing binary words.
+    Taking into account the digit separator '_' in ?NUMBER, to better see when typing binary numbers.
         example: %1010100011000111 can be typed as well: %1010_1000_1100_0111

     Corrected >NUMBER